 - The doctor might recommend a change in the feeding patterns.
 Frequent feeding helps in removing the excess bilirubin through excretion.
 Breast-fed babies must have 8 to 12 feedings a day.

 - If the baby is having trouble during breast-feeding, the doctor may suggest giving expressed milk or formula to supplement feeding.

 - Supplement of sunlight can also help the baby.
-You can hold the baby in a sunny room so that they feel the warmth.
+You can hold the baby in a sunny room so that he feels the warmth.
 Do not expose to direct sunlight.

 - High-risk babies must be monitored closely and treated to prevent complications.

-- Pregnant mother’s blood group must be tested for blood group and presence of unusual antibodies.
-If the mother is detected to be Rh negative, the infant must be tested to ensure that it is not affected.
+- Pregnant mother’s blood group must be tested for blood group and the presence of unusual antibodies.
+If the mother is detected to be Rh-negative, the infant must be tested to ensure that he is not affected.

 - You must ensure that the baby is well-hydrated during the first few days after birth so that excess bilirubin is flushed out.